-To support the Energy Charter’s vision, signatory representatives from across the supply chain collaborate through the following unique architecture using our agreed Ways of Working:
+To support the Energy Charter’s unique vision, Energy Charter representatives from across the supply chain collaborate through the following architecture using our agreed Ways of Working:

-The CEO Council – consists of all the CEOs across the Australian energy sector that have committed to the Energy Charter and currently chaired by Frank Tudor, MD Jemena.
-The CEO Council meets quarterly to discuss strategic matters aligned with the Energy Charter commitments and provide guidance to the Industry Working Group.
+- The CEO Council – consists of all the CEOs across the Australian energy sector that have committed to the Energy Charter.
+The CEO Council meets twice yearly to discuss strategic matters aligned with the Energy Charter commitments and customer outcomes and provide guidance to the Industry Working Group.

-Industry Working Group – consists of senior representatives from each signatory and is currently chaired by Powerlink Queensland with Horizon Power.
-The Industry Working Group collaborates together on high level Energy Charter related matters and progresses across-the-supply chain customer-focused #BetterTogether initiatives through their businesses.
+- Industry Working Group – consists of senior representatives from each signatory and is currently chaired by Endeavour Energy and AGIG.
+The Industry Working Group collaborates together on high level Energy Charter related matters and progresses #BetterTogether collaboration.
 It works collaboratively with the End-User Consultative Group.

-Communications and Stakeholder Working Group – made up of strategic communications and stakeholder representatives from across the Energy Charter signatories is currently chaired by Aurora Energy and Powerlink Queensland.
-The Communications and Stakeholder Working Group focuses on building the credibility and reputation of the Energy Charter and engagement with key stakeholders including end-users, government and regulators.
+- Communications and Stakeholder Working Group – focuses on building the credibility and reputation of the Energy Charter and engagement with key stakeholders including end-users, government and regulators.

-Governance and Accountability Working Group – made up of a number of the Energy Charter signatories.
-The Governance and Accountability Working Group works with the Independent Accountability Panel and focuses on governance and financials for the Energy Charter.
+- Governance and Accountability Working Group – focuses on governance and financials for the Energy Charter.

-Measures, Metrics and Maturity Working Group – made up of a number of the Energy Charter signatories, it is currently chaired by Horizon Power and Powerlink Queensland.
-The Measures, Metrics and Maturity Working Group works collaboratively to develop insightful metrics and measures, the form of annual disclosures and the Maturity Model.
+- Measures, Metrics and Maturity Working Group – works collaboratively to develop insightful metrics and measures, the form of annual disclosures and the Maturity Model.